Here's a Guide to Targeting in College Football and the NFL

 McAulay believes that given the recent events of the past two weeks and in years past, such as the 2021 college football playoff semifinal between Ohio State and Clemson, there are enough examples that a change should be made.

 "I think we have enough experience to really separate those.
-Sure there's going to be discussions on where those fall, but I think you would see less consternation than you would with every player just automatically being thrown out."
+Sure there's going to be discussions on where those fall, but I think you would see less consternation than you would with every player just automatically being thrown out," McAulay said.